Blokatt/blokatt.net/games/cute-robot-kidnappers.md

 title:  "Cute Robot Kidnappers"
 permalink: /games/cute-robot-kidnappers/
 layout: post
+description: "A stealth game from 2014.
+Escape from a secret base of evil drones!"
 ---
 My first gm(48) entry!
 A rather difficult, but simple stealth game.
 You wake up in an unknown place filled with deadly drones.
 Escape.